MLB Hall of Fame

 Despite playing on struggling Pittsburgh teams, he was a six-time All-Star and consistently among the league leaders in walks, on-base percentage, and slugging.
 Traded later in his career to the Chicago Cubs and Cleveland Indians, he remained a dangerous hitter until injuries forced his early retirement.
 Inducted into the National Baseball Hall of Fame in 1975, Kiner’s legacy endures as one of the game’s most dominant sluggers and later as a beloved broadcaster.

-Kiner's Awards and Records:
+Kiner's Awards and Honors

 • 6× All-Star (1948–1953)